Razzlegames/KotlinTraining/src/main/java/kotlintraining/lesson6/README.md

  ![](memes/yoda.jpeg)

- Have you heard the [Composition Over Inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance )?
+ Have you heard of [Composition Over Inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance )?

  This is basically the concept of holding a reference to an object and forwarding calls through it instead of inheriting from object directly.